 You need to start linking keywords to other relevant pages on your website if you want this factor to be useful to you.
 This will allow visitors to enjoy a more streamlined experience which is taken very favorably by Google.
 Internal linking also makes it easier for Google to fully index your website.

-Internal links make it easier for visitors to navigate through your site.
 It’s useful to update your anchor text from time to time, read more here at Search Engine Journal.

 4. Load Time More Crucial